youngjuning/vscode-api-cn.js.org/README.md

-VS Code API is a set of JavaScript APIs that you can invoke in your Visual Studio Code extension.
-This site lists all VS Code APIs available to extension authors.
+# VS Code API 中文文档

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+VS Code API is a set of JavaScript APIs that you can invoke in your Visual Studio Code extension.
+This site lists all VS Code APIs available to extension authors.

 This listing is compiled from the [vscode.d.ts](https://github.com/youngjuning/vscode-api/blob/main/vscode.d.ts) file from the VS Code repository.